gewgew4/Payments/README.md

 ## Install instructions for Docker

-1. Go to https://www.docker.com/products/docker-desktop/ and *Download for Windows*
+1. Go to https://www.docker.com/products/docker-desktop/ and look for *Download for Windows*
-2. For installing it, simply open the downloaded exe and click on *Ok*
+2. For installing it, simply open the downloaded *exe* and click on *Ok*
 3. You'll be asked to restart your system, please do it
 4. You may need to accept Docker's license
 5. Leave *Use recommended settings (requires administrator password)*
-6. You may click on *Continue without signing in* and *Skip* when you're asked about you
+6. You may click on *Continue without signing in* and *Skip* when you're asked about yourself
 7. Open a CMD/PowerShell console and use command `wsl --version` and ensure you have at least WSL version 2
 > Otherwise, please, see https://learn.microsoft.com/en-us/windows/wsl/install for more info and instructions